oodx/rsb/docs/tech/features/FEATURES_TRUTH.md

 - Global store uses textual booleans: `"true"` / `"false"` for flags.
 - Parsers accept common aliases: `yes/no`, `on/off`, and numeric `1/0` (non-zero → true).
 - Macros: `is_true!` and `is_false!` read booleans ergonomically.
-- Exit codes: `ExitCodeKind::{Success,Failure,AnnotatedFailure}` map to 0/1/2 with a simple `AsExit` bridge.
+- Exit codes: `ExitKind::{Success,Failure,SystemFailure,LogicFailure,UserFailure}` map to 0/1/2/3/4 with a simple `AsExit` bridge.

 Module & API
 - Module: `rsb::com`